Rep. Tulsi Gabbard Won't Seek Re-Election Next Year

 — Tulsi Gabbard (@TulsiGabbard) October 25, 2019

 Gabbard’s campaign has struggled to gain traction in a crowded Democrat primary field.
 An average of RealClearPolitics polls shows she sits at 1.3% nationwide.
+The presidential candidate has seen her profile rise in recent days after failed presidential candidate Hillary Clinton called her, without evidence, “the favorite of the Russians” and speculated that the Kremlin is “grooming’ her to run as a third-party candidate.

+Appearing on a podcast hosted by David Plouffe, President Barack Obama’s 2008 campaign manager, Clinton claimed of the Hawaii Democrat:

+[Russia] has a bunch of sites and bots and other ways of supporting [Gabbard] so far.
+That’s assuming Jill Stein will give it up, which she might not because she is also a Russian asset.

 Gabbard, a four-term congresswoman and military combat veteran who served in Iraq, represents Hawaii’s Second Congressional District.
 She is the first Hindu elected to Congress and the first member born in the U.S. territory of American Samoa.
 Gabbard announced her intention to seek the presidency on February 2nd during a rally on Oahu, Hawaii.

-The 37-year-old native of America Samoa became politically active in 2002, when voters elected her to represent the 42nd House District in the Hawaii House of Representatives.
+The 37-year-old became politically active in 2002, when voters elected her to represent the 42nd House District in the Hawaii House of Representatives.
 She was the youngest person elected to the state legislature at age 21.

 Gabbard declined to run for re-election in 2004 when she joined the Army National Guard and volunteered to serve in Iraq.
 She served two tours of duty as a member of the 29th Support Battalion medical company.
 During her first 12-month tour, she received the Meritorious Service Medal and during her second tour, she was commissioned as a second lieutenant after graduating from the Accelerated Officer Candidate School at the Alabama Military Academy.